 Layer up your citrussy masterpiece with a creamy orange posset base, madeira sponge pieces, a boozy fruit layer, silky custard and fluffy chocolate mousse topping.
-Finish the dessert on the day with a optional sprinkle of candied fruit, chocolate or leftover festive cake.
-All that’s left is for everyone to grab a spoon and dig in!
+Finish the dessert on the day with an optional sprinkle of candied fruit, chocolate or leftover festive cake.

 For an equally showstopping non-alcoholic option, try our fruity retro trifle; piled high with raspberry jelly, custard creams and clotted cream.

 Not tempted by trifle?
-We’ve got plenty more dazzling dinner party dessert recipes.
+We’ve got plenty more dazzling dessert recipes.